eosnetworkfoundation/docs/docs/50_eos-evm/10_getting-started.md

 * Supporting EVM (and then Solidity and the large existing libraries) can significantly low the bar (C++) for smart contract developers for EOS.
 * EOS-EVM inherently enjoys a unique advantage comparing to other EVM based chains with its low gas cost, high performance, good finality and time-tested stability.

-With this vision, we launched this project Trust supported by EOS Network Foundation(ENF) and hope it can bring the community a new powerful selection.
+With this vision, we launched this EOS EVM project supported by EOS Network Foundation(ENF) and hope it can bring the community a new powerful selection.

 ## For Developers

-Trust EVM works with almost all wallets and development tools.
-Simply configure them to connect to the Trust EVM and you can start playing with smart contracts!
+EOS EVM works with almost all wallets and development tools.
+Simply configure them to connect to the EOS EVMand you can start playing with smart contracts!

 Please check the [resources](./20_eos-evm-network/30_resources.md) page for information about the endpoints.